 How does it work?

 The first step is to find out how much the house is worth.
 An appraisal can help you to determine the value of a property.
 Next, take a look at your mortgage to see how much it has increased in value.
 What is the current balance of your mortgage?
 Your equity is the gap between the value of your home and the amount owed on your mortgage.
 A new mortgage deed will be drawn to relieve the departing ex-partner from liabilities.
 The civil-law notary will then make the necessary changes to the mortgage debt registration.If you have a sufficient income, you can also do this by increasing your mortgage.
 It will be stated who obtains the house in a notarial deed.

 In some cases, you have the option of remaining co-owners of the home and, for example, continuing to pay the mortgage together.

 If your new partner wants a mortgage, the mortgage deed can be signed by a new partner, and you, you are “jointly bonded.”

 You and your spouse are jointly liable for the mortgage until it is taken over or a new mortgage is signed.
 Then, if the monthly payments are not made, you are both responsible to the mortgage provider or bank.

-On average arranging, everything can take up to ten months.
+On average arranging, everything can take up to two months.
 Whether it takes longer or shorter can differ per situation.